El Salvador approves Bitcoin as legal tender | DW | 09.06.2021

 El Salvador became the first country in the world to officially adopt Bitcoin as legal tender on Wednesday, according to a tweet from the president's communication secretary.

-Congress passed the "Bitcoin Law" with 62 votes, the tweet confirmed, finalizing the process to make the cryptocurrency legal in the small Central American country.
+Congress passed the "Bitcoin Law" with 62 votes, the tweet confirmed, finalizing the process making the cryptocurrency a legal means to pay in the small Central American country.

 In another tweet, President Nayib Bukele celebrated the passing of the law as a moment of "History!"